atSistemas/angular-base/README.md

 ## Distribution

-You can generate a complete distribution source ready for production enviroments.
+You can generate a complete distribution source ready for production enviroment.
+It uses Three shaking and AOT mode wichs improves rendering and reduce build sizes.

 ### Building your application